 In this command, -w 4 specifies the number of worker processes, and app:app tells Gunicorn to import the app object from the app module.

-Werkzeug in Flask
+What is Werkzeug and Why It Matters in Flask

 Werkzeug is a comprehensive WSGI web application library used by Flask as its underlying HTTP library.
 It provides utilities for request and response handling, URL routing, debugging, and more.
 Werkzeug is German for “tool,” reflecting its role as a toolkit for building web applications.